theanoza/mycalcapp/README.md

-Calculator App Projects (As practise exercise in online courses).
+Calculator App Projects (As Practice Exercise in Online Courses).

+The Following Programming Languages Were Used To Build and Design The Calculator: